 Starting this year, we decided to showcase Smart Browser as a more team-oriented tool.
 Along with the updated user interface, we reworked Smart Browser allocation into modules.
-We hope that will help larger teams to decide how tool should be implemented within the company.
-To showcase all features of this fantastic tool, we will post series of blogposts with information about the Smart Browser features and different ways they can help save your time.Read more »
+We hope that this will help larger teams decide how the tool should be implemented within their company.
+To showcase all the features of this fantastic tool, we will post a series of blog posts with information about Smart Browser’s features and different ways they can save your time.Read more »

 2020 is the year when we’ve changed the user interfaces of many of our tools.
 And Smart Browser is no exception.
 Not only does it have a new look in the ribbon and a remade library manage window, but it also has gotten some additional features, which can help you create a better library for everyday work.

 First things first, let’s see the “new” look in the Revit ribbon.
 Instead of having to choose all the functions from a single drop-down menu, we decided to move the most-used commands to the front face of the tool.

 So, what can you do now from the main control panel?

 - Browse Families present in the current project

 - Choose to continue working on previously started family modification tasks

 - Run one of the created family modification tasks

 Further changes to the UI have been made inside the Family Library Manager window.
 And we’ve added some extra features in addition to modifying the overall look.